On the non-ergodic convergence rate of an inexact augmented Lagrangian framework for composite convex programming: The IAL framework

-In this section, we present the IAL framework for solving problem \eqref{problemcouple} and analyze its global convergence and non-ergodic convergence rate.
+{It is worth highlighting here that the non-ergodic analysis focuses on the iterates generated by the algorithm while the ergodic analysis focuses on some (weighted) average of the iterates generated by the algorithm.
+In practice, the non-ergodic iterates tend to share structural properties of the solution of the problem such as sparsity in $\ell_1$ minimization problem \eqref{problemcs}, while the ergodic iterates tend to ``average out" these properties.
+Therefore, the non-ergodic solution is more preferable in practical applications.
+In fact, our simulation results on the basis pursuit problem in Section \ref{sec:simulation} show that the last iterate indeed is much better than the average of all iterates in terms of the sparsity.
+From the perspective of theoretical analysis, the non-ergodic convergence implies and {thus is} stronger than the ergodic convergence.
+This paper will focus on the non-ergodic convergence analysis. }

-\subsection{The IAL framework}
+\section{The IAL framework}

+In this section, we present the IAL framework for solving problem \eqref{problemcouple}.
 The proposed IAL framework is given in Algorithm \ref{alg:cgal}.
 At the $k$-th iteration, the IAL framework first solves AL subproblem \eqref{subproblemcgal} with fixed dual variable $\lambda^k$ in an inexact manner until a point $x^{k+1}$ satisfying \eqref{violationcgal} is found; then updates the dual variable by performing an inexact gradient ascent step \eqref{lambda}.